 Hard Rock Café at Lan Kwai Fong

-Hard Rock Café is one of the 14 restaurants at Lan Kwai Fong that offers half price or one-for-one promotions till 10 December 2015.
+Hard Rock Café is one of the 14 restaurants at Lan Kwai Fong that offers half-price or one-for-one promotions till 10 December 2015.

 Hard Rock Café offers 50% off its Yellow Submarine and Sex on the Beach cocktails.
+Okay we’ve not had these for quite a while.

 Tao Heung Group of Restaurants